acas/tfs-monitor/README.md

 Optionally, you can add:
 * `projectRegex` - a Regular Expression that will limit which projects are considered for work item queries and build definitions
 * `buildDefinitionRegex` - a Regular Expression that will limit which build definitions are included (in addition to the limit the `projectRegex` performs)
+* `bingBackgrounds` - if `true`, TFS Monitor will use the Bing background image of the day as the background of the monitor, making your TFS Monitor a part of your office's decor

 For example: